Myth: Babies Can Sleep Through the Night if You Start Early

 “Sleep training” (Cry-it-out extinction and Ferber-like graduated extinction) as most people know it is the process of letting a child know through your absence that you will not be helping them fall asleep in the usual ways you always have.
 Without a parent’s response, they learn that it is a waste of energy to continue to verbally call for the help they desire.
 The first nights of sleep training, children usually fall asleep out of exhaustion from crying.
 The body shuts down to conserve energy/ calories.
 The subsequent nights of training, they will find some self-soothing methods on their own out of very sudden necessity.

 Organic self-soothing means giving an older baby or toddler a safe and secure opportunity to find and build the skills needed to help themselves fall asleep.
 I personally believe that parental presence is needed by most babies in order to feel most safe while they learn these new skills, so that the new skills and the bed itself is not ever associated with panicked feelings.
-It is more difficult to learn a new skill in a state of panic and that is why it may take babies from 3 days to two weeks to stop crying at bedtime and wake-ups during “sleep training”
+It is more difficult to learn a new skill in a state of panic and that is why it may take babies from 3 days to two weeks to stop crying at bedtime and wake-ups during “sleep training” when a baby is alone.

 Myth: “Sleep Training” Solves Your Sleep Challenges for Good